goelashwin36/ashwingoel.com/content/blog/buffer-overflow.md

 <img src="/images/blog/buffer-overflow/Ashwin-Goel-b2-1.png" style=" max-height: 500px;  ">

-Now it says `Authentical Declined` since the password wasn't correct.
+It says `Authentical Declined` since the password wasn't correct.
 To test `buffer overflow`, we need to enter large random data.

 <img src="/images/blog/buffer-overflow/Ashwin-Goel-b2-2.png" style=" max-height: 500px;  ">

-Now you must be wondering why it got authenticated and why there is a `Segmentation Fault!`.
+You must be wondering why it got authenticated and why there is a `Segmentation Fault!`.
 Let's see a more detailed version of the app.
 <img src="/images/blog/buffer-overflow/Ashwin-Goel-b3-1.png" style=" max-height: 500px;">

 As you can see, there are three variables: `auth`, `sys_pass`, and `usr_pass`.